UoEMainLibrary/lost-and-found/README.md

   2. Open the userscript in your browser ([open userscript](https://github.com/UoEMainLibrary/lost-and-found/raw/refs/heads/main/tools/googledork.user.js))

-  3. Wait for Tampermonkey to detect the userscript, then click 'Install'
+  3. Wait for Tampermonkey to detect the userscript, then click **Install**

 #### Functions

   1. Perform a Google search using one or [googleDorks (dorking)](https://web.archive.org/web/20021208144443/http://johnny.ihackstuff.com/security/googleDorks.shtml) search operators.
 A collection of search operators can be found in this [googleDork (dorking) cheat sheet](https://gist.github.com/sundowndev/283efaddbcf896ab405488330d1bbc06)

-  2. Click 'Start' in the userscript interface and wait for it to process all available results pages
+  2. Click **Start** in the userscript interface and wait for it to process all available results pages

-  3. Wait until the extraction process is complete, then click 'Export' to download the results or 'Copy' to copy them to your clipboard
+  3. Wait until the extraction process is complete, then click **Export** to download the results or **Copy** to copy them to your clipboard

-  4. Click 'Reset' to clear stored results before starting a new search
+  4. Click **Reset** to clear stored results before starting a new search

 #### Results